truenas/documentation/content/SCALE/SCALETutorials/Credentials/AdminRoles.md

 {{< include file="/static/includes/AdminAccountSecurity.md" >}}

-Administrator accounts have roles and privileges that allow greater control over access to functions in SCALE and to further utilize FIPS-compliance.
+Administrator accounts have roles and privileges that allow greater control over access to functions in SCALE and to further utilize FIPS compliance.
 SCALE includes three predefined admin user account levels:

 * Full Admin - Assigned to the local administrator account created by the system when clean installing SCALE using an <file>iso</file> file.